A melting pot of cultural influences, each Caribbean island carries its own charm. Find out more here

 Bermuda remains under the rule of the British monarch to this day, represented by a Governor who appoints the locally-elected Premier.
 Independence was last rejected in a referendum in 1995 and Bermudians were granted full British citizenship in 2002.

-Circled by a coral reef that attracts divers from all over the world, Bermuda truly deserves its title ‘Jewel of the Atlantic Find out more here.
+Circled by a coral reef that attracts divers from all over the world, Bermuda truly deserves its title of ‘Jewel of the Atlantic'.
+Find out more here

 Culture and traditions

 The British influence is visible in Bermuda’s Police Service whose uniform – apart from the shorts – and equipment will be familiar to anyone from UK.
 The domed “Bobby” helmet, however, is now reserved for ceremonial occasions.

 Bermuda’s most famous policeman may be Dwayne Leverocks who pulled off a spectacular one-handed catch during the Cricket World Cup in 2004, the first and only time local cricket reached the world stage.